hamlim/ShirleysScheduler/frontend/JS documentation.md

 * The content received from the `/api/me` is then stored in LocalStorage to make the process simpler for future calls
 * Redirect to `dashboard.html` and populate with data from `/api/me`

-- [x] Make a list of every field that needs to be filled in the html pages (delegate to Adriana)

 ### Add an Event (`add-meeting.html`)